 What is OpenCandy?

 OpenCandy is an application that downloads and installs software, including other Internet Browsers to a computer system.
 Used as a bundle, this application installs additional programs that you may knowingly or unknowingly agree to install.
-Since most users don’t accept the challenge in reading the EULA in its entirety, they tend to download bundled applications unknowingly.
+Since most users don’t accept the challenge of reading the EULA in its entirety, they tend to download bundled applications unknowingly.

 Assessment of OpenCandy PUP